 Next to similar products, and in “Free From”, Asian and organic sections in supermarkets.

 Allergan, Ener-G, and Organ egg-replacer are available from most health food shops and some supermarkets in the free-from section.
 Or buy online from shops like Goodness Direct.
 You can also make your own.

 Dairy, egg, honey and meat alternatives

-Converting your own recipes and meals
+Converting your recipes and meals

 Converting recipes is highly rewarding.
 It makes a great career expanding step, or simply a fun person or school project.
 A deeper understanding of animal-free cooking broadens the horizons of both budding home cooks and caterers.
-With our help, cooking vegan, vegetarian and dairy and egg intolerant meals is daunting no longer.
+With our help, cooking vegan, vegetarian, and dairy and egg intolerant meals is daunting no longer.

-We have found that by focusing on making dishes vegan you cater for the vast majority of special diets, be they religious, vegetarian, or dairy-intolerant.
+We have found that by focusing on making dishes vegan you cater to the vast majority of special diets, be they religious, vegetarian, or dairy-intolerant.
 We also will include gluten-free ideas and links, as this is common, sometimes in conjunction with dairy-intolerance, so a vegan gluten-free recipe then becomes a great answer.